Data General Nova: Edson de Castro and the PDP-X

-Design of the Nova
+Design

 Cancelation of the PDP-X prompted de Castro to consider leaving DEC to build a system on his own.
 He was not alone; in late 1967 a group of like-minded engineers formed to consider such a machine.
 The group included Pat Green, a divisional manager; Richard Sogge, another hardware engineer; and Henry Burkhardt III, a software engineer.
 In contrast to the PDP-X, the new effort focused on a single machine that could be brought to market quickly, as de Castro felt the PDP-X concept was far too ambitious for a small startup company.

 Discussing it with the others at DEC, the initial concept led to an 8-bit machine which would be less costly to implement.
 The group began talking with Herbert Richman, a salesman for Fairchild Semiconductor who knew the others through his contacts with DEC.
 At the time, Fairchild was battling with Texas Instruments and Signetics in the rapidly growing TTL market and were introducing new fabs that allowed more complex designs.
 Fairchild's latest 9300 series allowed up to 96 gates per chip, and they had used this to implement a number of 4-bit chips like binary counters and shift registers.

 Using these ICs reduced the total IC count needed to implement a complete arithmetic logic unit (ALU), the core mathematical component of a CPU, allowing the expansion from an 8-bit design to 16-bit.
-This did require the expansion of the CPU from a single 15 × 15 in printed circuit board to two, but such a design would still be significantly cheaper to produce than the 8/I while still being more powerful and ASCII-based.
-A third board held the input/output circuitry and a complete system typically included another board with 4 kB of random access memory.
+This did require the expansion of the CPU from a single 15 × 15 in printed circuit board to two, but such a design would still be significantly cheaper to produce than the PDP-8/I while still being more powerful and ASCII-based.
+A third board held the input/output circuitry and a complete system typically included another board with 4 kB of random-access memory.
 A complete four-card system fit in a single rackmount chassis.

 The boards were designed so they could be connected together using a printed circuit backplane, with minimal manual wiring, allowing all the boards to be built in an automated fashion.
-This greatly reduced costs over 8/I, which consisted of many smaller boards that had to be wired together at the backplane, which was itself connected together using wire wrap.
+This greatly reduced costs over the PDP-8/I, which consisted of many smaller boards that had to be wired together at the backplane, which was itself connected together using wire wrap.
 The larger-board construction also made the Nova more reliable, which made it especially attractive for industrial or lab settings.

 The new design used a simple load–store architecture which would reemerge in the RISC designs in the 1980s.
 Because the complexity of a flip-flop was being rapidly reduced as they were implemented in chips, the design offset the lack of addressing modes of the load–store design by adding four general-purpose accumulators, instead of the single register that would be found in similar low-cost offerings like the PDP series.